 The fungus is spread by contact with other bats when clustered in their hibernaculum.
 The disease is said to have killed millions of bats over the past few decades.

-They are a major instrument of spreading diseases such as rabies and should not be handled.
+Bats can spread diseases such as rabies and should not be handled.

 They can also be of great advantage to farmers, as they serve as biological control of pests on farms.
 People living around places occupied by many bats must take conservative measures to keep their distance.